 - Parameters vs. literals: Sometimes different parameter values result in different optimal query plans

-- Predictable, uniform latency: The measurement rules stipulate the the SUT must not fall behind the simulated workload
+- Predictable, uniform latency: The measurement rules stipulate the SUT must not fall behind the simulated workload

 - Durability - how to make data durable while maintaining steady throughput?
 Logging vs. checkpointing.